 Don’t forget three methods of using this blog to find out more:

-- There is a full index of over 500 posts on all manner of topics.
+- There is a full index of around 800 posts on all manner of topics.

 - There is a series of “Quick Guides” originally intended for police officers, but some will be of interest to paramedics.

 - There is a “search” facility in the top right hand corner: by entering any keywords on policing / mental health will bring up the relevant posts, including entering sections of the MHA like “s136″.

 Update on 01st April 2015 – since writing this article, a new Code of Practice has come into effect in England.
 It doesn’t substantially alter the post but certain reference numbers have changed.
 My summary post about the new Code of Practice (2015) is here, the new Reference Guide is here and the full document is here.
 The Code of Practice (Wales) remains unchanged.